HewlettPackard/hpe-grafana-clusterview-panel/README.md

 ### Aggregate

 In the case of timeseries data, do an aggregate to reduce each node down to a singular value.
-In most cases modifying the query to only report the latest data for each node is a more desirable solution than using an aggregate (especially for performance of large dashboards).
+In most cases, modifying the query to only report the latest data for each node is a more desirable solution than using an aggregate (especially for performance of large dashboards).

 #### Aggregate data
 In the case of multiple duplicate entries, use this method to merge them together.
 * None - Don't do any merging.
-If any duplicates exist the most recent value from the query is used.
+If any duplicates exist, the most recent value from the query is used.
-* Max - maximum value of all duplicates.
+* Max - Maximum value of all duplicates.
-* Min - minimum value of all duplicates.
+* Min - Minimum value of all duplicates.
-* Avg - the average of all duplicates.
+* Avg - The average of all duplicates.
-* Last - the most recent value is used.
+* Last - The most recent value is used.
 This requires a Timestamp Field to be selected.

 #### Timestamp Field
 The field to use as a timestamp.
 Only required in the case of using `last` as an aggregate